mohitzsh/ML-Interview/README.md

 # ML-Interview
 This is a list of resources I found useful during my preparation for interviews.
 Broadly speaking, I interviewd for three different profiles: Machine Learning Engineer, Applied Scientist and Quantitative Researcher.

-NOTE: All these profiles usually include multiple "traditional" programming/algorithm rounds, and for that, I relied upon my mild leetcoding, spread over a period of 3 months.
+NOTE: All these profiles usually include multiple "traditional" programming/algorithm rounds, and for that, I relied upon mild leetcoding spree, spread over a period of 3 months.

 ## Classical Machine Learning